xinyang-liu1217/tst/content/authors/nxi/_index.md

 # Organizations/Affiliations
 organizations:
-- name: UCAS & ITP
+- name: Institute of Theoretical Physics, Chinese Academy of Sciences
   url: ""

 # Short bio (displayed in user profile at end of posts)